nuvious/UPNPseudograph/Whitepaper.md

 The implementation consisted of four primary components:

 - UPNPDevice
-  - A class dedicated to searching for and cloning a UPNP device, acting as a proxy to the original device to mitigate inadvertent DoS.
+  - A class dedicated to searching for and cloning a UPNP device, acting as a proxy to the original device to mitigate inadvertent denial of service.
 This class also manages key exchange.
 - UPNPAgent
   - A class that manages the queueing of messages and the execution of commands.
   - Operates in either a C2 or subbordinate mode of operation.